SLIBIO/SLib-Doc/source/Guides/UIComponents/RadioButton/Index.rst

    addChild(radio2);
    addChild(radio3);

-RadioButton is a sub class of :ref:`checkbox` that can be either checked or unchecked.
+RadioButton is a subclass of :ref:`checkbox` that can be either checked or unchecked.

 Responding to Click Event
 ==========================